Muhammad Rumfa: Feuds

-War With Katsina
+War with the Katsina Emirate

 Rumfa's war with Katsina marked the first time a war ensued between the two states.
 It lasted for eleven years with no decisive victor.
 During this war, the Sultan was said to be the first ruler to utilize the "Dawakan Zagi", a form of psychological warfare.

-Alleged Songhai Empire Invasion
+Alleged Songhai Empire invasion

 The army of Askiya the Great, in alliance with his hausa Aide de camp Muhammad Kanta Kotal of Kebbi, was said to have subdued most Hausa States.
-The Songhai marched into Kano on the invitation of Kano's sister States Zazzau and Katsina who sought for Askiya's intervention in dealing with Kano but ended up being the first casualties of his conquest.
+The Songhai marched into Kano on the invitation of Kano's sister states Zazzau and Katsina who sought for Askiya's intervention in dealing with Kano but ended up being the first casualties of his conquest.
 After a long siege, Kano fell to Songhai forces.
 Askiya had some of his men, reside in kano to collect the imposed tax and exhorted Rumfa to marry his daughter believed to be Madaki Auwa to solidify his position.

-The Historical Accuracy of the Songhai Invasion of Hausa Kingdoms
+Historical accuracy of the Songhai invasion

 The conquest of the Songhai in Hausa land was mainly drawn from the accounts of Leo Africanus.
 But his venture into Hausaland is the subject of debate.
 His account is believed to be based on hear-say in Gao or Timbuktu about events that may have transpired around Rumfa's era and sort to glorify the exploits of the Askiya.
 Other historians have argued that the Songhai authority over Hausaland was "at best ephemeral and perhaps non-existent".
 Humphrey J Fisher argued that while the invasion may have happened it had no lasting impact and the effects were over-inflated while being open to the possibility that the invasion never happened at all.
 Furthermore, the Songhai and Hausa Chronicles make no mention of this event.
 The Kano Chronicle while fair enough to mention Kano's misfortunes at various times made no mention of the Songhai Conquest.
 Others like Lady Lugard, have argued that the omission of the Songhai Invasion from the Hausa Chronicles is due to the indifference of the Hausa States when it came to non Hausa States.
 It is widely accepted that if the Songhai Conquest in Hausaland happened, it was merely a paltry event.
 Rumfa's supposed marriage to Askiyas daughter may have been diplomatic.
 Some attribute the conquest entirely to Kanta Kotal.

 Personal life

 Muhammad Rumfa was said to have taken every first born virgin for himself and had a thousand concubines.
-His most notable spouse is the influential Madaki Auwa, with whom he sired his successor, Abdullahi Dan Rumfa and Abubakar Kado, the twenty fifth ruler of Kano with.
+His most notable spouse is the influential Madaki Auwa, with whom he sired his successor, Abdullahi dan Rumfa and Abubakar Kado, the twenty fifth ruler of Kano with.